jeffswartz/poctestnetwork/js-sample/README.md

 );
 ```

+Note that the code sets the `testNetwork` option of the `Session.subscribe()` method to `true`.
+This causes the app to actually use the stream returned by the OpenTok Media Router.
+(By default, when you subscribe to a stream you publish, OpenTok.js simply uses the local camera
+fead as the video display for the Subscriber element in the HTML DOM.)

+Also, the code sets the `audioVolume` option of the `Session.subscribe()` method to `0`, so that
+the subscriber does not cause audio feedback.

 The DOM elements for the publisher and subscriber are not added to the HTML DOM,
 so the test video is not displayed: